-The model shows how often predefined meta-categories, such as elderly, children, physically and/or mentally impaired, and socially marginalized can be visualized through intersectionality.
+The model shows how often predefined meta-categories, such as elderly, children, physically and/or mentally impaired, and socially marginalized can be visualized through the intersectionality perspective.
 An individual may be categorized as belonging to one or more of the first four meta-categories - socially marginalised, elderly, children and physically and/or mentally impaired (the categories elderly and children being logically exclusive).
 In addition, an individual can also be vulnerable due to his/her accidental (e.g. tourists) or intentional (e.g. first responders) exposure to hazards and crises.
-An individual belonging to one of the groups is vulnerable not simply because he/she is categorised in that group a priori, but because various secondary factors of vulnerability have different impact and influence at individual level.
+An individual belonging to one of the groups is vulnerable not simply because he/she is categorised in that group a priori, but because various elements of vulnerability, as shown in table 30, have different impact and influence at individual level.
 In addition, intersectionality helps avoiding homogenisation of individuals within and between groups.

-The model exemplifies the necessity for disaster risk reduction of societal analyses, which take into account the variations of secondary factors of vulnerability among meta-categories and from country to country as well.
-For instance, individuals of one particular ethnic group may in one country display elements of vulnerability connected to the categories socially marginalized and age, while in another country individuals within these categories display capacities to cope with crises and disasters and thus they are less vulnerable.
-The approach prompted by the model promotes to single out secondary factors, to consider how they intersect, and how these factors become relevant when individuals are exposed in the crisis context.
-We argue that this approach can be used in risk management, as well as in all phases of the crisis management cycle.
+The model exemplifies the necessity of societal analyses, which take into account the variations of elements of vulnerability among meta-categories and from country to country as well.
+For instance, individuals of one particular ethnic group may in one country display elements of vulnerability connected to the categories socially marginalized and age, while in another country individuals within these categories display better skills to cope with crises and disasters and thus they are less vulnerable.